 - Payment is to be made in cash, by personal check or postal money order payable to Metro Government of Nashville and Davidson County presented to the records custodian or PRRC.

 - Payment in advance will be required when costs are estimated to exceed $100.

 - Aggregation of Frequent and Multiple Requests

 - At the discretion of the PRRC or records custodian, as appropriate, the Metropolitan Public Defender’s Office may aggregate record requests in accordance with the Frequent and Multiple Request Policy promulgated by the OORC when more than four (4) requests are received within a calendar month (either from a single individual or a group of individuals deemed working in concert).

 - The level at which records requests will be aggregated is either Metro-wide or Department-wide, at the discretion of the PRRC or records custodian, as appropriate.

 - The PRRC is responsible for making the determination that a group of individuals are working in concert.
 The PRRC or the records custodian must inform the individuals that they have been deemed to be working in concert and that they have the right to appeal the decision to the OORC.

 - Multiple requests for routinely released and readily accessible records will not be considered aggregate.

-A department hosting the inspection of electronic records on a Metropolitan Government computer shall, in consultation with ITS, if necessary, lock down the computer that is going to be used for the inspection so as to prevent someone being able to use a flash drive to copy information.
+A department hosting the inspection of electronic records on a Metropolitan Government computer shall, in consultation with ITS, if necessary, lock down the computer that is going to be used for the inspection so as to prevent someone from being able to use a flash drive to copy information.
 Any DVD drive on the computer shall be either disabled or removed entirely to prevent its use.
-While it may be necessary for the computer on which the inspection will occur to be connected to the network for the purposes of retrieving the records to be inspected, after that is done but prior to the inspection it shall be disconnected from the network.
+While it may be necessary for the computer on which the inspection will occur to be connected to the network for the purposes of retrieving the records to be inspected after that is done prior to the inspection it shall be disconnected from the network.